Harish-Thota1/financial-performance-analysis/README.md

 ```
 financial-performance-analysis/
 │
-├── data/          # Raw or cleaned datasets
+├── financial_analysis.sql
-├── sql/           # SQL queries used for analysis
+│   # SQL queries used to calculate quarterly revenue,
+│   # expenses, profit, and profit margins
+│
+├── financial_performance_dashboard.xlsx
-├── dashboard/     # Excel dashboards or charts
+│   # Excel file containing:
+│   # - Financial data
-├── insights/      # Summary of findings
+│   # - Summary tables
+│   # - Charts and visualisations
+│   # - Key insights for stakeholders
+│
 └── README.md
 ```

 ---

-## How to Use This Project
+## How to Review This Project

-1. Review the SQL queries to understand data modelling and calculations
-2. Explore the Excel visuals to see how insights are communicated
-3. Use this project as a reference for building stakeholder-focused financial analyses
+* Open the **SQL file** to understand how metrics were calculated
+* Open the **Excel file** to view tables, charts, and insights
+* Read this README to understand the business context and conclusions

 ---